rhinocerose/eurorack-ForgeSeries/firmware-DQ/Readme.md

 2. Press the encoder to save the current settings to flash memory.
 3. The display will show a "SAVED" message to confirm the operation.

+## Calibration

+The module requires calibration to properly quantize the input CV signals.
+The calibration process involves setting the minimum and maximum values for the input CV range.

+To enter calibration mode, power on the module while holding the encoder button.
+The display will guide you through the calibration process.
+Input 0V (C1) and 5V(C6) from a CV source like a keyboard or sequencer and press the encoder to confirm the values.
+The module will save the calibration settings to flash memory.

+It's required to re-calibrate the module everytime the firmware is updated.

 ## Firmware Update

 1. Download the latest firmware from the Releases section of the [GitHub repository](https://github.com/carlosedp/Eurorack-Modules/releases).
 The firmware file is named `CURRENT.UF2`.